FOR IMMEDIATE RELEASE: NOVEMBER 20, 2019 Contact: Jessica WellsPhone:623.932.1522Email:firstname.lastname@example.org

 For over three years, BioFlora’s research has resulted in a nutritional solution citrus growers can implement immediately.
-USDA field trials applied four different programs to citrus species.
 The results were measured and challenged annually until an effective treatment resulted from the BioFlora programs, which includes the application of both soil and foliar products.
 The products are both biologically and ecologically friendly.
 Following application, trees produce normal to above normal yields with exceptional quality fruit.

 “Our BioFlora products protect citrus trees by building up the tree’s immunity system to successfully defend against HLB,” explains Luke Blotsky, CEO of Global Organics, parent company of BioFlora.
 “This is our best example of using cutting edge technology and scientific collaboration to solve agricultural issues at the molecular level.”